Pachinko: Post-payout systems

 After the payout mode has ended, the pachinko machine may do one of two things.
 Most pachinko machines employ the (確変, kakuhen) system (short for (確率変動, kakuritsu hendō)), where some percentage of the possible jackpots on the digital slot machine result in the odds of hitting the next jackpot multiplying by a large amount, followed by another spin regardless of the outcome.
 The probability of a kakuhen occurring is determined by a random number generator.

-Hence, under this system, it is possible for a player to get a string of consecutive jackpots after the first one, commonly referred to as "fever mode".
+Hence, under this system, it is possible for a player to get a string of consecutive jackpots after the first "hard-earned" one, commonly referred to as "fever mode".
 Another type of kakuhen system is a "special time" or "ST" kakuhen.
 With these machines, every jackpot earned results in a kakuhen, but in order to earn a payout beyond the first jackpot, the player must hit a certain set of odds within a given number of spins.